How to Save Money on Your Trip to Niue

 Stressing about money can really put a downer on your getaway.
 However, with these simple money-saving tips that you can organise before you jet off to Niue, you can enjoy a cheaper and smoother escape to “The Rock”!
 Check out how to save on accommodation, transport, food and more with this list of ways to save money when travelling in Niue.

-Before we get into how to save money when travelling in Niue, bookmark the Niue Travel Budget: How Much Does a Trip to Niue Cost? for its full budget overview, as well as The Travel Guide to Niue on a Budget for more advice.
+Before we get into how to save money when travelling in Niue, bookmark the Niue Travel Budget: How Much Does a Trip to Niue Cost? for its full budget overview, as well as The Budget & Backpacking Guide to Niue for more advice.

 1. Pay with Cash (and a New Zealand Debit Card if You Have One)

 To avoid credit card fees, which are usually 3-5% of the transaction in Niue, as well as be able to actually pay for all shops, services and tours you use, we recommend paying with cash in Niue.
 The local currency is New Zealand Dollars, which is worth bringing enough of for your first few days – not only to minimise withdrawal fees but because cash allows you to pay for some tours and market vendors where card payments are not accepted.